Skip to main content

 Metrics as Proxies

 A metric is a proxy.
 A stand-in, something meant to represent something else.
 This is forgotten by many people.
-When that marketing team chose a metric of high blog hit counts, they were originally trying to ensure we had blog content that was interesting to a large number of developers, our product (and therefore sales and therefore revenue) audience.
+When that marketing team chose a metric of high blog hit counts, they were originally trying to ensure we had blog content that was interesting to a large number of our product audience (and therefore sales and therefore revenue) audience.
 The proxy for being interesting to our audience was how many people visited the blog posts.

 There was no actual value in having many people visit the blogs if they were not interested in the blog content, did not stay on the site, and were not someone who might ultimately purchase the software the content is created for.